utah-cs4470-sp23/class/assembly.md

     xor rax, 1

-There's no instruction to negate a boolean, and many good ways to do so.
+There's no instruction to negate a float, and many good ways to do so.
 We'll use the following ugly-but-clear method:

     pxor  xmm0, xmm0
     subsd xmm0, xmm1